to home page«Home

 May be had of Mr Rickards, Schoolmaster, and Mr Jones, Chemist, Price 1d a number, or 1s for the year.

-Dorothy was born in 1878 and baptised at Bray, not Winterbourne:
+Mary Dorothy was born 23 January 1878 in Winterbourne and baptised at Bray:

 Parish Post